alpsayin/matlab-directory-watcher/README.md

 I wouldn't recommend it for folders with lots of files though.

-function timerObj = detectFile(dirName, actionToBeTaken, newFilesOnly, period)
+function timerObj = detectFile(dirName, actionToBeTaken, newFilesOnly, periodMs)

   dirName is the name for the directory to be watched for changes All file names which has been modified after the first run will